notyan/coding/README.md

 ---

 ### Test Case 2
-Located at folder Second-TC, Consist of Four folder
+Located at folder `Second-TC`, Consist of Four folder
 #### 1. DB-Backup
 Bash Script to create a database backup, compression, and 30 days retention period
 ##### How to